For caves instead of beaches, Phong Nha in central Vietnam has the world's largest underground passages.

 The Con Dao Prison complex was built by the French in 1862 and operated continuously for over a century — French colonials, then the Japanese, then the French again, then the South Vietnamese government (with American support).
 Over 20,000 Vietnamese political prisoners were held here.
 The conditions were horrific: the infamous "tiger cages" were cramped cells where prisoners were shackled in stress positions, exposed to the elements, doused in lime.

 The museum and prison complex are open daily.
 Entry: VND 40,000 (~$1.60).
-I spent three hours walking through cell blocks, punishment chambers, and the tiger cages themselves — restored, with mannequins showing how prisoners were held.
+Plan for three hours walking through cell blocks, punishment chambers, and the tiger cages themselves — restored, with mannequins showing how prisoners were held.
 The audio guide is in Vietnamese and English.

 It's not a comfortable experience.
 It shouldn't be.
-But it gives Con Dao a gravity that pure beach destinations lack.
-The people who visit this island tend to be different — more reflective, less interested in selfies.
+But it gives Con Dao a gravity that pure beach destinations lack — the same uneasy blend of paradise and penal history you feel walking the colonial-era cellblocks of India's Andaman Islands.
+The people who come to this island tend to be different — more reflective, less interested in selfies.
 That shapes the whole atmosphere.

 Day 2 — Dam Trau Beach and the Airport Runway

-Dam Trau Beach is frequently listed as Vietnam's most beautiful beach.
-I'll add my vote: it's extraordinary.
+Dam Trau Beach is frequently listed as Vietnam's most beautiful beach, and the listing holds up: it's extraordinary.
 A crescent of golden sand backed by dense jungle, reached by a dirt road from the airport.
 And the airport runway literally ends at the beach — planes land directly overhead as you swim.

-The beach is free, nearly empty (I counted seven people on a Tuesday), and the water is warm and clear.
-I floated for an hour.
-A plane flew over once, low enough that I could see the landing gear.
-It was surreal and somehow perfect.
+The beach is free and nearly empty — count maybe seven people on a Tuesday, a world away from the kitesurf crowds and resort strips of Mui Ne up the mainland coast — and the water is warm and clear.
+Float for an hour and a plane will pass over once, low enough to see the landing gear.
+Surreal, and somehow perfect.

-Afternoon: rented a motorbike (VND 150,000/day, ~$6) and rode the island's single main road.
+In the afternoon, rent a motorbike (VND 150,000/day, ~$6) and ride the island's single main road.
 Con Son is small — maybe 15km end to end — and the road follows the coast, climbing through jungle and dropping to small bays.
-I stopped at Bai Nhat (a tiny cove accessible by a steep trail), swam, and watched the sunset from a rock.
+Stop at Bai Nhat (a tiny cove accessible by a steep trail), swim, and watch the sunset from a rock.

 Dinner at Thu Ba Restaurant in Con Son town: grilled squid and morning glory with garlic.
 VND 180,000 (~$7.20) for two dishes and a beer.
 The restaurant is run by a woman whose family has fished these waters for three generations.
 The squid was caught that morning.